lingziyaonuliya/Front-End-Interview/Onlin Job Interview/English topic.md

 As users can see the layouts and navigation immediately, this progressive rending giving  the user a good visual confirmation.

 Also, the hydration can de started once the parts of the page arrived, it improved TTI.

+##### Can you explain how a browser renders a web page?

+When the browser receives the HTML, it follows the rendering path:

+1. First, it parses the HTML to build the DOM tree and CSS to CSSOM tree
+2. It combines these two into the Render tree.
+3. The browser calculates the exact position and size of each node.It's the geometry calculation step.
+4. The browser fills in pixels.
+5. Finally, the browser separates elements into layers and composites them on the screen.

+##### Why is CSS considered a render blocking resource?

+CSS is render-blocking because the browser refuses to paint any content until it has built the CSSOM.
+So if there is a CSS file still downloading above the `script`, the browser  pauses JavaScript execution until that  CSS is finished.

+Try to fix the problem, it's recommend to use  inline style in `head` or use media queries with `media="print"`

+##### What is the difference between Repaint and Reflow?
+Which one costs more?

+Reflow happens when we change the layout of the page-like changing `width`, `height` or the position of an element.
+The browser has to recalculate the geometry of that element and often its neighbors.

+Repaint happens when we change the lock of an element without changing its size or position.
+The browser skips the layout step and jumps straight to painting pixels.

+Reflow always triggers a repaint while repaint doesn't trigger a reflow, so reflow costs more, it has more expensive operation.

+To avoid both, it's better to use properties that trigger composite only, like `transform` and `opcaity`.

+##### What is forced synchronous layout?
+And why is it bad for performance?

+Forced synchronous layout occurs when JavaScript reads a geometric property immediately after writing a style change, forcing the browser to calculate the layout instantly.

+- It defrosts the browser's lazy batching system.
+- If the layout calculations are heat, it locks up the main thread.
+- If the calculations take too long, the browser missed the fream deadline, causing visible stuttering.

+##### Explain the concept of Composite in browser rendering, how does it help with performance?

+Composite is the final step in the rendering pipeline.After the browser has calculated the layout and painted all elements, it separates certain elements into Layers.

+- Compositing makes browser skip the layout and paint stages entirely.
+- The 'compositor Thread' is independent with the main thread, so the block of the main thread won't affect the animations running.

+##### What is the difference between DOMContentLoaded and load events?

+- `DOMContentLoaded` triggered on the documnet object and after the browser finished parsing the HTML and the DOM nodes
+- `load` triggered on window object after the entire page has been fully loaded

+For initializing analytics or UI logic, it's good to use `DOMContentLoaded`. waiting for `load` is bad for user experience.